 Even if the Defendants had met their initial burden, it is clear the Plaintiff alleged fraudulent activity in both Complaints that would have prevented her from discovering her cause of action against the Defendants until they failed to pay what was owed to her in 1997.
-Miss.Code Ann. § 15-1-67 provides that "if a person liable to any personal action shall fraudulently conceal the cause of action from the knowledge of the person entitled thereto, the cause of action shall be deemed to have first accrued at, and not before, the time at which such fraud shall be, or with reasonable diligence might have
+Miss.Code Ann. § 15-1-67 provides that "if a person liable to any personal action shall fraudulently conceal the cause of action from the knowledge of the person entitled thereto, the cause of action shall be deemed to have first accrued at, and not before, the time at which such fraud shall be, or with reasonable diligence might have been, first known or discovered."
+Miss.
+Code Ann. § 15-1-67.
+As such, fraudulent concealment applies to any cause of action and will toll its statute of limitations.
 Stephens v.
 Equitable Life Assurance Society of the United States, 850 So.2d 78, 84 (Miss.
 2003).
 This theory is available if the Plaintiff can show some affirmative act or conduct by the Defendants to prevent discovery of the claim.
-Stephens, 850 So.2d at 84.

-The Plaintiff alleged in the Complaints fraud on the part of all Defendants in the making and performance of contractual duties, and as previously noted, the Plaintiff specifically alleged fraudulent activity such as the mis-coding of business resulting in the Defendant's failure to pay her everything she was entitled to after resignation.
-Further, the Plaintiff alleged in her Complaint that the Defendants would pretend these were errors and feigned corrective action.
+Stephens.
+850 So.2d at 84.
+The Plaintiff alleged in the Complaints fraud on the part of all Defendants in the making and performance of contractual duties, and as previously noted, the Plaintiff specifically alleged fraudulent activity such as the erroneous assignment and reporting of business resulting in the Defendant's failure to pay her everything she was entitled to after resignation.
+Further, the Plaintiff alleged in her Complaint that the Defendants would egage in these activities surreptitiously.
 As the Plaintiff indicated in her Affidavit, she did not realize such dishonest activity was designed to mislead her and assist the Defendants in avoiding contractual obligations until they failed to pay her in 1997.
 Further, after resignation the Plaintiff met and discussed her work experience with other former agents in late August or early September, 1998, and learned at the meeting with these other agents that Defendants pursued such policies of subterfuge towards other agents to breach contracts.
-The Plaintiff reasonably investigated the circumstances of her employment, but she did not know the Defendants were being dishonest about the corrective measures they represented they would take.
+The Plaintiff reasonably investigated the circumstances of her employment, but she did not know the Defendants were being dishonest about the manner in which they redirected business and misreported her activities due to be paid on in the months following her resignation.
 Therefore, there is certainly a jury issue regarding whether the Plaintiff's causes of action were concealed by the Defendants' fraudulent concealment, such that the applicable statutes of limitation were tolled until August of 1998.